 Both spectrums of spiritual abuse make me very sad.
-The divorced woman being shunned for accepting the unwanted divorce after multiple affairs AND the divorcing woman being shamed and blamed for filing for divorce for seeking a peaceful life away from her abusive (or addicted) husband.
+The divorced woman is being shunned for accepting the unwanted divorce after multiple affairs AND the divorcing woman is being shamed and blamed for filing for divorce for seeking a peaceful life away from her abusive (or addicted or adulterous) husband.

 God bless your healing journey,